|Central Autonomic Service System for Internal Emergencies|

 |Type||Experimental AI Security System|

 |Role||Maintain Site-02's safety|

-C.A.S.S.I.E. first began operation in March 2008.
+C.A.S.S.I.E. began operation on 13 March 2008.
 Initially, it primarily functioned as a simple PA system, although it had limited autonomy to, for example, put out fires or detect a disease outbreak within the site.
 In the following six years, C.A.S.S.I.E. was continually upgraded, with new and improved systems expanding C.A.S.S.I.E.'s control over the site.

 C.A.S.S.I.E.'s present role is to keep the staff of Site-02 safe from a range of emergencies.
 Such emergencies include containment breaches, fires, Chaos Insurgency attacks or biological threats.
 If a threat is detected, Site Management will be alerted and C.A.S.S.I.E. will wait for a response.
 If no response is provided, C.A.S.S.I.E. will act within its capabilities to mitigate or eliminate the threat.